Antennapedia: Origin of Antennapedia-class homeobox gene

 The origin of the ancestor homeobox gene is an important aspect of the evolution of the Antp-class Hox genes.
 Early evolution of the Antp-class genes may have predated the divergence of cnidarians.
 However, the role that Antp plays in the spatial body development of cnidarians remains unclear.
 A widely accepted theory is that the ancestor Hox cluster containing three genes arose in the early metazoan era.
 It is suggested that Antennapedia arose from Evx, a non-Hox family of genes.
 This duplication event of Evx into the Antp-class probably occurred prior to cnidarian divergence, as there are Cnidarians with Evx and without Hox class genes and vice versa.

 Antennapedia in arachnids

-Recent studies have observed that down-regulation of the Antp gene in Parasteatoda tepidariorum leads to the development of a pair of ectopic legs, resulting in 10-legged mutant spiders.
+Recent studies have observed that loss of function mutations within the Antp gene in Parasteatoda tepidariorum leads to the development of a pair of ectopic legs, resulting in 10-legged mutant spiders.
 Drosophila Antp is thought to play an important role in the role of ectopic leg or antenna placement, but not in abdominal leg suppression.
 However, recent research supported that leg suppression was indeed performed by Antp in arachnids.
 This suggests that spiders and insects may have separately developed strategies of the leg suppression via the evolutionary pressure of convergence.
 Arachnids' Antp gene is different from other Antp Hox clusters, suggesting that it has evolved via a divergence event leading to the development on the leg suppression function.
 This example suggests how the functions of homeobox genes including Antp have evolved over time to account for different lineages' needs.